-Roles and Missions of Federal, State, and Local Entities Need to Be Clarified

-Although the federal government appears monolithic to many, in the area of terrorism prevention and response, it has been anything but.
+Roles and Missions of Federal, State, and Local Entities Need to Be Clarified Although the federal government appears monolithic to many, in the area of terrorism prevention and response, it has been anything but.
 More than 40 federal entities have a role in combating and responding to terrorism, and more than 20 federal entities in bioterrorism alone.
+The complex relationships this creates in the area of bioterrorism, as they existed prior to the recent creation of the Office of Homeland Security, are illustrated by the chart contained in appendix II.
 One of the areas that the Office of Homeland Security will be reviewing is the coordination among federal agencies and programs.